mmoreno1/ElectroPredictor/README.md

 It is recommended to run ElectroPredictor using a device with 12 or more usable cores for an improved performance.
 ### Software
 #### Python Libraries
+- OpenBabel and Pybel
+- Numpy
+- Pandas
+- python-weka-wrapper3
+ElectroPredictor was tested within a Anaconda Environment and it is highly recommended to run ElectroPredictor in that way.
+### Additional Software
+-